How to Research a Company for a Job Interview

 7 Ways to Find Out What You Need to Know Before the Big Day

 You may have heard the advice that it’s important to have some questions for the hiring manager when you’re interviewing for a job.
-While it’s true that interviewers will expect you to be curious and interested in their organization, and to show that by asking questions, it’s also true that you should come to the interview with a good baseline of knowledge about the company.
+It’s true that interviewers will expect you to be curious and interested in their organization, and they'll expect to show that by asking questions, but it’s also true that you should come to the interview with a good baseline of knowledge about the company.